gsteixeira/desktop-in-a-box/README.md

 This allows you to run desktop applications inside a container, connecting through VNC.

+How it works?

+First we run a XFrameBuffer.
+Then we start the Fluxbox window manager.
+So we initialize a VNC server, and now you can connect to it.

 How to use it:

 - clone the repository